About TDB

 Details of the Scheme can be viewed here.

-The aim of the Scheme is to provide protection for the public and the right level of discipline over members, as tax practice continues to play an increasingly important role in fiscal affairs; but the Scheme must at the same time operate fairly for members and respect their rights.
+The aim of the Scheme is to provide protection for the public and the right level of discipline over members, as tax practice continues to play an increasingly key role in fiscal affairs; but the Scheme must at the same time operate fairly for members and respect their rights.
 If other tax bodies join the Scheme at some later date, it may provide a model for the whole of the tax profession.

 The Directors’ Register of Interests